Featured

 best ride-on toys power wheels dune rider

-1. Power Wheels Dune Racer.
+2. Power Wheels Dune Racer.

-This was the ultimate winner, with some fantastic features, reliability ratings, and pure fun for kids from about 3 to 7 years old!
+This Power Wheels dune racer is a very close runner-up, with some fantastic features, reliability ratings, and pure fun for kids from about 3 to 7 years old!
 This two-seater dune racer is low to the ground, making it really easy to get in and out of, giving kids a comfortable and relaxed seating position.
 That relatively low stance also gives a low center of gravity, reducing the risk of tip-overs and rolls.
 Because it fits two kids (one driver, one passenger), there is room for a friend or sibling to join in on the fun.
 The Dune Racer can support up to about 130 pounds of combined weight.
 It comes in a bunch of fun colors and patterns, including pink, camouflage, lava red & black, and green, so there's something to suit every kid's tastes.
 We also found a super cool Batman style version that seems to be limited edition.
 This dune racer has two speeds: 2.5 and 5.0 mph, and the ability to lock out the higher speed until your kid has mastered safe driving.
 It also has reverse at 2.5 mph, making it easier to negotiate tighter spaces.
 Like most powered ride-on toys, it uses automatic braking, which means that when your foot is not on the gas, the vehicle automatically starts braking (like a golf cart).
 Much safer than separate gas and brake pedals to figure out (your shins will thank Fisher-Price for this feature!).

 There is a tiny storage compartment on the back, which is a cool place for stashing toys that you want to bring on your journey.
 We found that this dune racer also has pretty good traction, with actual tire treads in the center of the tire to prevent spinning on slippery surfaces.
 The battery is 12V and is easy to plug in and charge.
 In our tests, at the lower speed it lasted for nearly 3 hours of continuous use, which is excellent.
 At the higher speed, we expect it would last for about 1.5-2 hours of continuous use.
 The heavier the load and the more difficult the terrain (like uphill), the shorter the battery life.
 Finally, being part of the Power Wheels line-up of awesome powered ride-on toys, this has excellent reliability and reviews.
 Note that it is very important to follow the charging instructions for this vehicle: after each use, charge for at least 14 hours but never for longer than 30 hours.
 Many parents do this by using a charging timer on their outlet, which they can set to charge for a specific amount of time and then automatically turn off.
 If you don't follow those instructions, it will void your warranty (and ruin your battery).
 Overall, this is an excellent choice that satisfies all our criteria and ensures years of fun!
 Price varies based on color and pattern selection, but usually ranges from about $300 to $400.
 Interested?
 You can check out the Power Wheels Dune Racer here!